tomatool/tomato/README.md

 ---

 Tomato is a language-agnostic behavioral testing framework that manages your test infrastructure automatically.
-Define containers, resources, and tests in a single `tomato.yml` file.

 ## Features